RISKS AND SIDE

-- Avoid use of DOVATO at the time of conception through the first trimester due to the risk of neural tube defects
+- Assess the risks and benefits of DOVATO and discuss with the patient to determine if an alternative treatment should be considered at the time of conception through the first trimester of pregnancy due to the risk of neural tube defects

 Fatal cases have been reported with the use of nucleoside analogs, including lamivudine.
 Discontinue DOVATO if clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity develop, including hepatomegaly and steatosis in the absence of marked transaminase elevations.

-Adverse Reactions or Loss of Virologic Response due to interactions with concomitant use of DOVATO and other drugs may occur (see Contraindications and Drug Interactions).
+Adverse Reactions or Loss of Virologic Response Due to Drug Interactions with concomitant use of DOVATO and other drugs may occur (see Contraindications and Drug interactions).

 Immune Reconstitution Syndrome, including the occurrence of autoimmune disorders with variable time to onset, has been reported with the use of DOVATO.